 In this paper, using the principles of data feminism as our guide, we demonstrate how (1) agricultural scientists can uniquely contribute to examining and challenging power through technical audits, serving and listening to the needs of the minoritized, and embracing multiple ways of knowing, (2) building farmer collaborations with reciprocity metrics codified in the project leads to better outcomes for the farmers and researchers, and (3) embracing framing as an inevitable and positive attribute leads to more transparent, creative, and effective research.
 SOMETHING MORE.

 Agricultural systems functions of complex institutional structures that have historically had, and continue to have, power imbalances embedded within them.
 The seven principles of data feminism were developed to aid data scientists in identifying, examining, and addressing power inequities related to data generation, interpretation, and distribution.
 We believe these principles provide an accessible but under-utilized framework for helping agricultural researchers understand and actively work towards mitigating power inequities prevalent in our discipline.
 Here we interpret the tenets of data feminism in the context of agricultural research within three overarching discourses: power, reciprocity, and framing.
-Many researchers already apply these principles in their work, but we hope that providing this explicit framework in an agricultural context will make the work more intentional, visible, andubiquitous.
+Many researchers already apply these principles in their work, but we hope that providing this explicit framework in an agricultural context will make the work more intentional, visible, and in time, ubiquitous.
 We present evidence that working within these three frameworks concomitantly fosters creativity and leads to more transformative outcomes for agriculture and sustainability as a whole.